10 Examples of How German Relative Pronouns Can Help You Reach Fluency

 Translation: What he told us wasn’t true.

-Don’t think your relative clauses should be left for the end of a sentence—here’s a sentence which starts off with a relative clause.
-And it also shows that you don’t need to use der, die, or das—or one of their many different counterparts—as a relative pronoun.
+Don’t think your relative clauses should be left for the end of a sentence—here’s a sentence that starts with a relative clause.
+And it also shows that you don’t need to use der, die or das—or one of their many different counterparts—as a relative pronoun.

 Here we have wer as our relative pronoun.
-When you’re translating a relative clause which begins with wer it’s worth bearing in mind that it doesn’t always have to be translated literally as “who.”
-More often than not, wer at the beginning of a sentence is actually translated as “whoever.”
+When you’re translating a relative clause that begins with wer it’s worth bearing in mind that it doesn’t always have to be translated literally as “who.”
+More often than not, wer at the beginning of a sentence is actually translated as “whoever” or “anyone who”.

 9. Ich möchte irgendwo arbeiten, wo ich kein Auto brauche.